Natural Approach to Language Learning: What It Is and How 7.8 Billion People Have Successfully Used It

-How did everyone become so fluent in their first languages?
+How did 7.8 billion people become so fluent in their first languages?

 In this post, we’ll look deeper into the processes and techniques of first language acquisition.
 Using the lens of the Natural Approach Theory, we can discover how native speakers rock their languages and how you can do the same.